brianfong96/Password-Generator/README.md

 # Password-Generator
 Password Generator is a python script that generates passwords based on input from the user.
+The generator is sensitive to cases and spaces in between words.

 No passwords will be saved, and it only requires the user to remember answers to questions to retrieve a specific password.